The speed of a website is a very critical factor in its success.

 WebPageTest is a very handy tool for advanced users who need additional data from speed tests.

-Another big benefit with WebPageTest is that it supports HTTP/2.
+Another big benefit of WebPageTest is that it supports HTTP/2.
 So, you can test the true performance of your WordPress website over SSL with multiplexing, parallelism, etc. HTTP/2 support was included in Chrome 41.

 Dotcom-Monitor offers lots of free and useful tools.
 One of its very useful tools is the Dotcom-Monitor Website Speed Test Tool.
 It allows you to quickly test the speed of your website from 25 locations around the globe.